Self-care

 • Do you manage your emotions and moods as you like?

-• Are you living in the present or do you find yourself in a cycle of distraction?
+• Are you living in the present or a cycle of distraction?

 • Are you optimistic about the future?